 The Chairman opened the meeting and welcomed everyone.
 Present: 27 members [3 non members].

-Apologies: DA, , MJ, RG, JR.
+Apologies: DA, MJ, RG, JR.

 Minutes: These had been distributed by email and paper copies were available.
 The Chairman asked if these were a true record.
 The minutes were accepted.